-The program meets the requirements of this Key Element.
-The program provided evidence of the logical sequencing of the curriculum and practice components, including rationale for how the program's goals and accompanying Student Learning Outcomes fit within the program offered.
-The program provided a description of key teaching/learning practices used to accomplish program goals, and Student Learning Outcomes, a description of processes and procedures to ensure and monitor student progress and completion of requirements and a description of governance processes and procedures for designing, approving, implementing, reviewing, and changing the curriculum.
+- A description of the logical sequencing of the curriculum and practice components, including rationale for how the program's goals and accompanying Student Learning Outcomes fit within the program offered (e.g., where goals and outcomes are addressed and assessed within the curriculum). - A description of key teaching/learning practices used to accomplish program goals, and Student Learning Outcomes. - A description of processes and procedures to ensure and monitor student progress and completion of requirements. - A description of governance processes and procedures for designing, approving, implementing, reviewing, and changing the curriculum.